cegj/geratext/readme.md

 So, as you can see:

+- The TEXT TITLE OR SUBJECT needs to be equals to the *.txt template file name (that's how Geratexto matches both);
 - You can create as much fields as you want;
 - The "labels" and "attributes" matches to the "fields" order;
-- Fields setted inside brackets [] area "select" fields and the "attributes" are an array of it's options;
+- Fields setted inside brackets [] area "select" fields and the "attributes" are an array of it's options.
+To other fields, you need to set the type as an attribute (e.g.: "type":"text");
 - You can set as much attributes as you want, and they are objects with "atribute_name":"atribute_value" format;
 - It's not possible to set attributes to "select" fields (you can set just the values of the options).